airshipit/deckhand/doc/source/replacement.rst

 * A document with ``replacement: true`` doesn't have a parent.
 * A document with ``replacement: true`` doesn't have the same ``metadata.name`` and ``schema`` as its parent.
-* A replacement document cannot iself be replaced.
+* A replacement document cannot itself be replaced.
 That is, only one level of replacement is allowed.

 Note that each key in the examples below is *mandatory* and that the